-Table 4 displays data for municipalities that had at least one instance of cigarette tax rate hike that increased revenues by more than the rate increase would imply.
-Poquoson City and Franklin City are the cleanest example of this experience.
+Table 4 displays data for municipalities that had at least one instance of cigarette tax rate hike that increased revenues by more than the rate increase would imply and others with revenues that both rose and fell in the years following a tax increase.
+Poquoson City and Franklin City are the cleanest example of the former situation.